You are allowed to bring food and drink with you to the Indianapolis Motor Speedway.

 a glass of coke with ice during the Indy 500.

 Lots of people bring coolers.
 I have found that the collapsable soft coolers are nice, because after

+packs.
 Also, they usually have some extra pockets for food storage.
-It seems coolie packs stay colder than
+It seems coolie packs stay

-do limit cooler size to 14" x 14" x 14" which is large enough to hold a 12-pack.
+they do limit cooler size to 18" x 14" x 14" which is large enough to hold a 12-pack.
 You'll have to

 |The Greatest Spectacle in ...Tailgating?

 lets them sell beer on Sunday, but they must first wait until noon.
 If you want beer before

 On long practice and qualifying days, it is nice to be able to park inside the infield so that you